MicrosoftDocs/azure-media-services/media-services/latest/drm-encrypt-text-how-to.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

-When enabling AES-128 clear key encryption, text tracks can be configured to be encrypted using a full "envelope" encryption technique that follows the same encryption pattern as the audio and video segments.
-These segments can then be decrypted by a client application after requesting the decryption key from the Media Services Key Delivery service using an authenticated JWT token.
-This method is supported by the Azure Media Player, but may not be supported on all devices and can require some client-side development work to make sure it succeeds on all platforms.
-This article shows you how to encrypt captions using AES-128 Clear Key encryption.

-It isn't necessary to do anything special with the text tracks.
+It isn't necessary to do anything special with the text tracks (captions, subtitles, etc.) to encrypt them.
 If you use AES-128 clear key encryption with the asset, the captions will also be encrypted.

 ## Prerequisites